The junior earned the Big West’s highest honor for the second time in her career after taking home POY honors as a

 In 18 seasons as head coach, Jenny Hilt-Costello has taken the 49er women's tennis program into the national elite.
 Reaching No. 18 in the national rankings in 2006 acknowledged the arrival of Beach Tennis during a run that has included 11 Big West titles and 15 consecutive nationally-ranked seasons.
 The results have all come versus a nationally ranked schedule, which includes multiple wins annually over opponents from the ACC, Big 10, Big 12 and Pac-12.

 Hilt-Costello's 2014 squad continued its domination over the Big West with a 21-3 overall record and a perfect 8-0 mark in Big West dual matches.
-The Beach won its 11th conference tournament title in 13 years with a squad that featured five freshmen on a roster of eight.
-The 2014 titles marked the fourth consecutive Big West Tournament title for the Beach and its sixth regular season title in the last seven years.
+The Beach won its 11th conference tournament title in 13 years with a squad that featured six freshmen on a roster of eight.
+The 2014 title marked the 12th Big West Conference title in the last 13 seasons.

 During this unprecedented 15-year run, the 2006 and 2014 seasons stand out.
 In 2006, the 49ers reached the Top 20 for the first time in program history.
 Posting a 22-5 record versus 14 ranked opponents in 2006, the 49ers won their first NCAA tournament match while advancing to the round of 32 in the NCAA Championships before narrowly falling to the No. 2 team in the nation.
 The No. 26 final national ranking for the Beach was a 30 spot jump from the start of the season.
 The 2014 squad, featuring four freshman starters, posted a 21-3 record on the way to another Big West title before then knocking of #21 Tulsa in the first round of the NCAA tournament.